eManPrague/swagger-codegen/README.md

     - `dateLibrary` - By this property you can set date library used to serialize dates and times.
     - `enumPropertyNaming` - By this property you can change enum property naming style. ("camelCase", "PascalCase", "snake_case", "original", "UPPERCASE")
     - `generateInfrastructure` - By this property you can enable to generate API infrastructure.
-    - `collectionType` - By this property cou can change collection type.
     - `emptyDataClasses` - By this property you can enable empty data classes being generated.
 (Note: it should not pass Kotlin compilation.)
     - `generateAliasAsModel` - By this property you can generate alias (array, map) as model.
     - `composedArrayAsAny` - By this property array of composed is changed to array of object (kotlin.Any).